RavenCutie21/Voice-Changer-Settings/README.md

 \\\\ FOR OTHER ERRORS GO TO THE VERY BOTTOM OF THE PAGE I HAVE TWO MORE LISTED \\\\

 ------------------
-V12 of W-Okada's software is actually really good.
+V12 of W-Okada's software has some nice features now

 A) Passthrough which means you can just leave your mic on your virtual audio cable, and send your normal voice through it if you turn passthrough (red)

-B) Monitoring now has a use on server mode, if you do want to hear yourself and dont want to throw off your word timing, set the gain now conveniently below monitoring down to like 0.1 you want it very very subtle.
+B) Monitoring now has a use on server mode, and it also appears in client mode, if you do want to hear yourself and dont want to throw off your word timing, set the gain now conveniently below monitoring down to like 0.3 you want it very very subtle.

 ------------------